AndrewChan2022/ikrigretarget/README.md

 ## quaternion order

-order of all quat: left is first
+order of all quat: right is first

 ## skeleton pose transform